JohhannasReyn/Expello_Duplico/README.md

 Features
 ---
-  - Easily select duplicate values
-  - Easily remove duplicate values
+  - Easily select or remove duplicate values
-  - Works for any kind of file
+  - Works for both standard text files or delimited files.
-  - Delimiters are automatically detected
+  - Delimiters are searched for automatically.
-  - If needed delimiter can be specified in this packages settings.
+  - Optionally, a delimiter can be specified in this package's settings.

 Installation Options
 ---